wp-plugins/locations/readme.txt

 == Upgrade Notice ==

-* 1.8: Adds Shortcode options for IDs, Classes, Button Text, Display Text, Map Height, Map Width, and more!
+* 1.9: Adds customizeable templates for the Single Location view and the store locator's info windows